 On Grace Callwood’s 7th birthday, she was taken to her pediatrician in Abingdon out of concern for an enlarged lymph node behind her ear.
 About a week later, her mom discovered a large tumor on her inner thigh.
 Within a week, Grace saw a pediatric surgeon.
 It was a Tuesday.
 By Thursday, Grace and her family received a second opinion at Sinai Hospital.
 The chief of pediatric surgery strongly recommended Grace for immediate surgery to test the lump tissues.
 Grace underwent surgery on that Friday.
-Cancer was detected in her lymph nodes and in her bone marrow.
-The following Monday, October 10, 2011, Grace was diagnosed with Stage IV Non-Hodgkins Lymphoma.
+By the next Monday, October 10, 2011, Grace was diagnosed with cancer; it had been detected in her lymph nodes and in her bone marrow.

 The staff at Sinai were confident they would “melt this cancer.”
 And they did.

-Grace completed chemotherapy in April 2014, and is a healthy, vibrant and giving child.
-Sinai Hospital remains vital to Grace’s Family.
+Grace completed chemotherapy for Stage IV Non-Hodgkin’s Lymphoma in April 2014, and today, she is a healthy, vibrant and giving young woman.

 Early in her cancer journey, she started the We Cancerve Movement, Inc., to bring happiness to homeless, critically-ill and hospitalized, and foster children – all children in sad situations through no fault of their own.